FAQ

 chevron down icon

-Supplying KAS to Kaskad is generally low-risk but not without potential downsides.
-The primary risk is market volatility; if you use supplied KAS as collateral and its price drops, your loan-to-value ratio may increase, risking liquidation.
+Supplying $KAS to Kaskad is generally low-risk but not without potential downsides.
+The primary risk is market volatility; if you use supplied $KAS as collateral and its price drops, your loan-to-value ratio may increase, risking liquidation.
 Interest rate fluctuations are another concern, as low borrower demand can reduce your APY, though rates are transparent in the app.
 Liquidity risk is minimal but possible; if the lending pool is heavily utilized, withdrawals may be delayed until more funds are available, though Kaskad monitors pool health to prevent this.
-Smart contract vulnerabilities, while unlikely due to audits, could affect your assets.
+Smart contract vulnerabilities, while unlikely due our security best practices, could affect your assets.
 To mitigate these risks, supply only what you can afford to lock, monitor your health factor if borrowing, and use Kaskad’s real-time data to make informed decisions.
 The non-custodial model ensures you retain control, reducing exposure to platform-specific risks.

 Get started